0bCdian/Waypaper-Engine/README.md

 ### Add scripts to run on each image set

 > [!WARNING]
-> Make sure the script in question has execution permissions
+> Make sure the script in question has execution permissions by using `chmod +x scriptname.sh`
 > Put you bash scripts in this path:

 ```bash